deepak61296/deepak61296/README.md

 ---

-<sub>Open to collaborating on drone/robotics projects and ArduPilot contributions.</sub>
+<sub>Looking to contribute to open-source drone/robotics projects.</sub>